 There are also various research post graduate modules available.
 Subject specific modules are ones available in your own discipline.
 We are also constantly adding new modules in sociology so check regularly for up to date information.
-As such, this list is subject to change depending on demand.
-A few popular modules are:
+Most of these modules are not taught modules in the undergraduate sense but involve you gaining credit for a particular activity which is an integral part of your research (for example, a programme of directed reading agreed with your supervisor and assessed on the basis of a paper which can form part of your literature review, or presenting a paper or poster at a conference):